0jdxt/dotfiles/README.md

 # dotfiles

+## Warning:
+* some scripts/files will have their own licensing
-## Warning: not all scripts guaranteed to work, be sure to inspect manually
+* not all scripts guaranteed to work
+* be sure to inspect files manually